-In collaboration with BCM, we are advancing three multiTAA-specific T cell therapies through clinical development:
+We are advancing two multiTAA-specific T cell therapies through clinical development:

-- Autologous multiTAA-specific T cell therapies target the NY-ESO-1, PRAME, MAGE-A4, Survivin and SSX2 antigens.
-We recently reported updated clinical data from BCM's Phase 1/2 clinical trial of the autologous multiTAA therapy for the treatment of patients with pancreatic cancer, and we are currently evaluating these therapies for the treatment of patients with lymphoma, pancreatic and other selected solid tumors in Phase 1 trials. - · Allogeneic multiTAA-specific T cell therapies target the WT1, NY-ESO-1, PRAME, and Survivin antigens.
-The stem cell transplant donor is used as the source of the cells manufactured for our allogeneic therapies.
-We are pursuing post-transplant AML as the lead indication for the multiTAA-specific T cell program using our allogeneic therapies. - Off-the-shelf multiTAA-specific T cell therapies We plan to enroll patients that will be matched to the pre-manufactured inventory of MT-401-OTS products based on their human leukocyte antigen, or HLA.
+- · Autologous multiTAA-specific T cell therapies The autologous product targets the NY-ESO-1, PRAME, MAGE A4, Survivin, WT1 and SSX2 antigens (MT-601).
+We recently reported updated clinical data from our Phase 1 clinical trial investigating MT-601 for the treatment of patients with lymphoma who have relapsed after CAR T therapy.
+In addition, we received an Investigational New Drug (IND) cleared by the U.S. FDA to investigate MT-601 in a Phase 1 trial in patients with pancreatic cancer in combination with first-line chemotherapy. - Off-the-Shelf (OTS) multiTAA-specific T cell therapies The OTS product targets WT1, NY-ESO-1, PRAME, and Survivin antigens (MT-401-OTS).
+We plan to enroll patients that will be matched to the pre-manufactured inventory of MT 401 OTS products based on their human leukocyte antigen, or HLA.
 Because the MT-401-OTS product inventory is pre-manufactured, the T cell product is delivered to the patient in a significantly shorter amount of time than a patient-specific T cell product.

-While the blood source and the antigens for stimulation differ between the autologous, allogeneic and off-the-shelf therapies, the manufacturing process for each product is identical.
+While the blood source and the antigens for stimulation differ between the autologous and OTS therapies, the manufacturing process for each product is identical

 Cancers are heterogeneous in their expression of antigens.
 Tumors generally consist of individual cancer cells expressing different antigens, and each of those antigens can be present at a different level that can change over time.
-Therapies targeting only a single antigen are vulnerable to evolutionary escape mechanisms.
+Therapies targeting only a single antigen are vulnerable to evolutionary escape mechanisms

-While single-antigen specific therapy can eliminate all the tumor cells expressing the targeted antigen, the residual tumor cells that do not express that antigen may survive and expand.
+While single-antigen specific therapies can eliminate all the tumor cells expressing the targeted antigen, the residual tumor cells that do not express that antigen may survive and expand.
 In addition, tumor cells may also downregulate or mutate the targeted antigen, thus becoming invisible to the T cell therapy.
 Both phenomena create a transformed tumor that is impervious to that therapy.
 This process is referred to as antigen-negative tumor escape.

-Our solution to the problem of tumor heterogeneity is the development of T cell products that simultaneously attack multiple tumor-expressed antigens and thereby enable more complete initial tumor targeting, thus minimizing the subsequent opportunity for the cancer to engage escape mechanisms.
-Of note, data suggest that this strategy may be responsible for recruitment and activation of unique cancer-killing cells from the patient's own immune repertoire to participate in cancer eradication, further minimizing the possibility for tumor cell escape.
+Our solution to the problem of tumor heterogeneity is the development of T cell products that are intended to simultaneously attack multiple tumor-expressed antigens and thereby enable more complete initial tumor targeting, thus minimizing the subsequent opportunity for the cancer to engage escape mechanisms.